-Prof George Lewith and Associate Prof Hazel Everitt are our leads for postgraduate development within the group, and our liaison with the SPCR and internally with the University's postgraduate and postdoctoral organisations.
-All our PhD supervisors attend the University supervisor training and the Faculty Graduate School provides generic training (in ethics, presentations, statistics, Good Clinical Practice, etc.) Many of our PhD students have completed an MSc involving research methods, and training is individualised, depending on the needs of the PhD.
+Associate Prof Hazel Everitt is our lead for postgraduate development within the group, our liaison with the SPCR and internally with the University's postgraduate and postdoctoral organisations.
+All our PhD supervisors attend the University supervisor training and the Faculty Graduate School provides generic training (in ethics, presentations, statistics, Good Clinical Practice, etc.).
+Many of our PhD students have completed an MSc involving research methods, and training is individualised, depending on the needs of the PhD.
 This often involves specific specialist courses outside the department funded by our internal reserves.
 The SPCR meetings provide an excellent environment for PhD fellows to learn what happens in other departments, to meet colleagues in a non-threatening academic environment, and be mentored.
-We have an annual Primary Care and Population Sciences conference for PhD students to receive feedback from all the senior academics.
+We have a PhD support group and an annual Primary Care and Population Sciences conference for PhD students to receive feedback from all the senior academics.
 Our postgraduate students also have an annual formal assessment with an invited internal adviser from outside the supervisory team.
-Supervision and mentoring are judged to be excellent and students have many opportunities for presenting their research findings at conferences and for co-authorship for publications, and good support for new research ideas.
+Supervision and mentoring are judged to be excellent and students have many opportunities for presenting their research findings at conferences and for co-authorship on peer reviewed publications, and good support for new research ideas.
+As well as offer academic excellence our Academic Unit provides a vibrant and friendly culture for PhD students.
+We eagerly await new doctoral candidates so please email to enquire about any of the themes above.
+It is also possible to discuss your ideas and how they might fit in with our Unit research strategy.

-Contact: Professor George Lewith gl3@soton.ac.uk or Hazel Everitthae1@soton.ac.uk www.southampton.ac.uk/medicine/academic\units/academic\units/primary\care\population .page
+Contact: Hazel Everitt hae1@soton.ac.uk

+www.southampton.ac.uk/medicine/academic\units/academic\units/primary\care\population.page